A Really Short History of Nearly Everything

-Our child knows that no policeman can enter the apartment and take Daddy’s computer without a warrant.
-She knows about the banking crisis (though she prefers to believe that some financial instruments are called “high-heeled munis” and “credit default flops”) why the seasons change, how your digestive system works, what fashion designers do, how everything is made of the same atoms, the movement of a bill through the House and Senate --- she's been exposed to a ton of random information.
+Our child was probably the first of her friends to know that no policeman can enter our apartment and take Daddy’s computer without a warrant.
+She knew about the banking crisis (though she preferred to believe that some financial instruments are called “high-heeled munis” and “credit default flops”) why the seasons change, how your digestive system works, what fashion designers do, how everything is made of the same atoms, the movement of a bill through the House and Senate — she was exposed to a ton of random information.

 She could easily be Bill Bryson’s child.

-Bryson got interested in how the world worked in the 4th or 5th grade, when an illustration in a textbook --- the Earth, with a wedge removed --- caught his interest.
-It would be nice to report that the book ignited lifelong learning.
-But it was a standard-issue textbook, not at all exciting.
-So it wasn’t until he was a famous writer (author of a funny memoir called The Life and Times of the Thunderbolt Kid and the even funnier A Walk in the Woods) that he wondered again how the world worked.
+Bryson got interested in how the world worked in the 4th or 5th grade, when an illustration in a textbook — the Earth, with a wedge removed — caught his interest.
+Decades later, when he was a famous writer (author of a funny memoir called The Life and Times of the Thunderbolt Kid and the even funnier A Walk in the Woods), he wondered again how the world worked.

 A few years and 475 pages later, he produced A Short History of Nearly Everything.
 My wife devoted a summer to it and read every word.
 I flunked Science repeatedly in school; it’s enough for me to know that some important event occurred 500 million years ago.

 Then he created “A Really Short History of Nearly Everything,” and did me — and you, and every curious kid burdened by a dull textbook or a brain-dead science teacher — a huge favor.
 He’s taken the greatest hits of his Big Book, trimmed the history so the text is mostly stories, and added illustrations that are variously helpful and amusing.
 [To buy the book from Amazon, click here.]